kevlu8/int0x80.ca/blogs/chess-engines/13-extensions.md

 }
 ```

 Unfortunately, this isn't it - we also need to do some more adjustments.

-Most importantly, we cannot store singular search results in the transposition table (since they may not reflect the actual position), and we also cannot use TT cutoffs for singular searches (because they include the singular move).
+In a singular search, we cannot do non-sound pruning (i.e. RFP, NMP, etc), and we also cannot do TT cutoffs.
+So, we need to make sure all these pruning heuristics are disabled.

 If you can implement all this, you will get a modest but real Elo gain!